 Whether you defeat your enemies or not, your fate will unfold after your dice "sets" are complete.
 The game will end when the storyline you've taken reaches its natural conclusion.
 There are many.

-Adversaries have "Bullseye Criteria" that need to be met in order to successfully hit a target.
+Adversaries (or targets) have "Bullseye Criteria" that need to be met in order to successfully hit a target.
 These criteria will change throughout the game.
 Bullseye's will be achieved with your Shot Dice (Six-Sided).
 There are 6 symbols on the sides of the dice that can make a bullseye (shown below).

 Those are the basics, but it won't always be so simple.
 For example, for the encounter above "The Stalker" there are 2 symbols listed under the character art.
 This indicates that only 2 icons (sides of the dice) can make a bullseye.